Armenia–France relations: History

-Modern diplomatic relations

 Diplomatic relations between Armenia and France were established on 24 February 1992.

 On 2 October 2009, Vigen Chitechian was appointed Ambassador Extraordinary and Plenipotentiary of Armenia to France.
 On 5 November 2010, Henri Reynaud, Ambassador Extraordinary and Plenipotentiary of the French Republic to Armenia, presented his credentials to the President of Armenia, Serzh Sargsyan.
 Also on 1 December 2011 Vardan Sirmakes was appointed Consul General of Armenia in Marseille.

-On January 7, 2015, Minister of Foreign Affairs of Armenia Eduard Nalbandyan issued a press release on the Charlie Hebdo shooting, saying, "We strongly condemn terrorist act committed at the office of 'Charlie Hebdo' magazine in Paris" and added that "such appalling actions of extremists has no justification whatsoever and once again prove the necessity of wider solidarity in the international community's fight against terrorism."
+On 7 January 2015, Minister of Foreign Affairs of Armenia Eduard Nalbandyan issued a press release on the Charlie Hebdo shooting, saying, "We strongly condemn terrorist act committed at the office of 'Charlie Hebdo' magazine in Paris" and added that "such appalling actions of extremists has no justification whatsoever and once again prove the necessity of wider solidarity in the international community's fight against terrorism."
 The Armenian Government also expressed their "condolences and support to the people, authorities of friendly France, editorial staff of 'Charlie Hebdo' magazine, and the relatives of the victims."

 Though it has a very small French-speaking population, as a result of its historical ties to France, Armenia was selected to host the biennial Francophonie summit in 2018.
 French is taught at the Fondation Université Française en Arménie in Yerevan.

+In October 2023, France begun selling military equipment, most notably air-defence systems, to Armenia, amidst rising fears of conflict between Armenia and Azerbaijan after the Azerbaijani offensive and subsequent flight of Armenians in Nagorno-Karabakh.

-Armenian genocide
+Armenian genocide recognition

-Towards the beginning of the 20th century, the pro-Armenian French would start to defend the Armenians’ rights whenever they were least respected.
-During 1915, the French welcomed tens of thousands of Armenians into their country which was a safe haven for them.
-France was also one of the few countries to send rescue boats for the Armenians.
-After a heroic 53-day battle of self-defence, the population of Musa Dagh was rescued by the French.
-The population would eventually settle in Lebanon, mainly in the town of Anjar.
+During the Armenian genocide, France took in tens of thousands of Armenian refugees escaping the genocide.
+France was also one of few countries to send rescue boats for the Armenians.
+After a 53-day resistance by Armenian citizens against Ottoman attacks, the population of Musa Dagh was rescued by the French Navy.
+The population of which would eventually settle in Lebanon, mainly in the town of Anjar.

-In 1998, a resolution by the French National Assembly, saying “France recognizes the Armenian genocide of 1915." was passed which came with strong Turkish objection.
+In 1998, a resolution by the French National Assembly regarding the recognition of the Armenian genocide was passed.

-France was also the first European country to officially recognize the Armenian genocide (2001).
+In 2001, France became the first European country to officially recognize the Armenian genocide.

-In 2006, tensions mounted between France and Turkey after the French National Assembly voted in favor of a bill which makes Armenian Genocide denial illegal.
+In 2006, the French National Assembly voted in favor of a bill which makes Armenian genocide denial illegal.

 Armenians in France

-The Armenians of France, now numbering between 250,000 and 750,000, remained close to their cultural origins, while at the same time; they integrated in France and contributed greatly to Francophone culture.